SebastienWae/debugging-42/docs/dynamic-analyzers/valgrind.md

 - Use-after-free
 - Using undefined values

-To not miss any leak or error and get more information is I suggest you to always run MemCheck with the flags:
+To not miss any leak or error and get more information, I suggest you to always run MemCheck with the flags:
 ```shell
 --leak-check=full --show-leak-kinds=all -s
 ```